-POLST Paradigm Forms are different in each state — the order of the sections or the options within a section may be different — but they cover the same information.
+POLST forms are different in each state — the order of the sections or the options within a section may be different — but they cover the same information.
 Below provides information about the forms.

 Section A: Cardiopulmonary Resuscitation (CPR)